-Staying Safe
+KEY CONTACTS IN OUR SCHOOL:

-Designated Safeguarding Lead Ian Coulson
+- Designated Safeguarding Lead: Vicky Williams

-Deputy Safeguarding Leads Emma Cunha Joanne Jones Chair of Governors Paul Banford Our local contact numbers are: Safeguarding of children concerns (Children living in Cheshire East) 0300 123 5012 Cheshire East Consultation Service (Mon-Thurs 8:30am-5:00pm Friday 8:30-4:30pm) 0300 123 5022 Emergency Duty Team Safeguarding of children concerns (Children living in other Authorities) Allegations against an adult working with children 01270 685904/ 01606 288931 Local Authority Designated Officer (LADO) Prevent referrals Tel: 01606 362121 Police (Emergency) Police (Non Emergency) 999 101
+- Deputy DSL: Cheryl Bertoni

+- Chair of Governors: Dr Robert Bunn

+- Mental Health Lead: Cheryl Bertoni

+OUR LOCAL CONTACT NUMBERS ARE:

+- Cheshire East Consultation Service (CHECS): 0300 123 5012 (option 3) - Emergency Duty Team (Out of Hours): 0300 123 5022 - Safeguarding of Children Concerns (Children living in other authorities):

+Cheshire West and Chester: I-ART 0300 123 5012

+- Local Authority Designated Officer (LADO): 01270 685904 / 01606 288931 - Prevent referrals: Prevent Referral Process - Police: 999 (Emergency) / 101 (Non-emergency) - Mental Health Helpline: 0300 303 3972 - Adult Safeguarding: 0300 123 5010

+Appendix 2

+Universal

-Universal Children and young people whose needs are being adequately met by their family, friends and community and who are accessing universal services. (e.g. health visiting, GP, schools) • Response: - Continue meeting child or young person's needs as a universal service in a safe environment.
+Children whose needs are being adequately met by their family, friends and community and who are accessing universal services. (e.g. health, GP, schools)

+Response: - Continue meeting child's needs as a universal service in a safe environment.

 Universal services will remain at all levels of need.

+Targeted

+Children who would benefit from additional help with moderate difficulties in order to make the best of their life chances.

+Response: - A practitioner who identifies unmet needs for a child should consider how these needs can best be met, usually by some additional help from within their own agency.
+The Early Help Assessment (EHA) can help to identify and plan to meet needs and involve others where necessary.

+Complex

-Targeted Children and young people who would benefit from additional help with moderate difficulties in order to make the best of their life chances. • Response: - A practitioner who identifies unmet needs for a child or young person should consider how these needs can best be met, usually by some additional help from within their own agency.
-The Common Assessment Framework (CAF) can help to identify and plan to meet needs and involve others where necessary.
-Complex Children and young people who have a range of additional needs affecting different areas of their life.
-Response: Request support from other agencies such as family support, commissioned services.
-Youth Justice Services and the Attendance and Children Out of School Team.
-Agencies work together to provide a network of support to the child or young person and their family.
-Identify a lead professional to co-ordinate support and be primary link with the family.
-Hold a multi-agency meeting and use the Common Assessment Framework (CAF) with child and family to assess their needs.
+Children who have a range of additional needs affecting different areas of their life.

+- Response: Request support from other agencies such as family support, commissioned services Youth Justice Services and the Attendance and Children Out of School Team.
+Agencies work together to provide a network of support to the child and their family. - Identify a lead practitioner to co-ordinate support and be primary link with the family. - Hold a multi-agency meeting and use the Early Help Assessment (EHA) with child and family to assess their needs.
 Develop and implement an Action Plan and review progress.

+Specialist

-Specialist Children and young people who need immediate protection or who require integrated support from a statutory service such as CAMHS, Children's Social Care, or Youth Justice Service. • Children's Social Care lead multi-agency planning and support through a Child-in- Need Plan, Child Protection Procedures, or accommodation by Children's Social Care. • Youth Justice Service lead multi-agency interventions for Court-Ordered Supervision of Young Offenders in the community and in custody.
+Children who need immediate protection or who require integrated support from a statutory service such as CAMHS, Children's Social Care, or Youth Justice Service.

+- Children's Social Care lead multiagency planning and support through a Child-in-Need Plan, Child Protection Procedures, or accommodation by Children's Social Care. - Youth justice Service lead multiagency interventions for Court-Ordered Supervision of Young Offenders in the community and in custody.